Fill out account maintenance forms

 - Successor Owner

-- The person designated to take control of the account and manage the funds if the primary account owner passes away or becomes incapacitated.
+- A person designated to take control of a 529 or investment account if the original account owner dies or becomes incapacitated.
+This designation ensures the account continues to be managed without interruption.

 - Beneficiary